Donovan1905/Greenfra/README.md

 Greenfra supports the following commands:

 - `ec2` : Estimate the carbon footprint for specified EC2 instance types.
+- `terraform` : List all the instance type in your local terraform changes
+- None : combination of the two previous commands

 ### Flags
 Greenfra supports the following flags: